GStreamer/gstreamer/Android+tutorial+4+A+basic+media+player.markdown

 It also uses the knowledge gathered in the [Basic tutorials](Basic%2Btutorials.html) regarding:

-  - How to use `playbin2` to play any kind of media
+  - How to use `playbin` to play any kind of media
   - How to handle network resilience problems

 # Introduction